deadplan/dotfiles/README.md

 # dotfiles
 My dotfiles and other configuration for Arch Linux.
+You can use my files if you want.
+If you find stupid implementations, please suggest a better way of scripting it.